 UN Watch is foremost concerned with the just application of UN Charter principles.
 Areas of interest include: UN management reform, the UN and civil society, equality within the UN, and the equal treatment of member states.
 UN Watch notes that the disproportionate attention and unfair treatment applied by the UN toward Israel over the years offers an object lesson (though not the only one) in how due process, equal treatment, and other fundamental principles of the UN Charter are often ignored or selectively upheld.

-UN Watch is chaired by Ambassador Alfred H. Moses, former U.S. Ambassador to Romania and Presidential Emissary for the Cyprus Conflict.
+UN Watch is chaired by Ambassador Alfred H. Moses, former U.S. Ambassador to Romania and Special Presidential Emissary for the Cyprus Conflict.

 International Advisory Board